Return to List of Excel Functions

-This Tutorial demonstrates how to use the Excel OFFSET Function in Excel to create a reference offset from an initial cell.
+This Tutorial demonstrates how to use the Excel OFFSET Function in Excel and Google Sheets to create a reference offset from an initial cell.

 OFFSET Function Overview